SAP/jenkins-library/documentation/docs/scenarios/xsa-deploy/Readme.md

 * [Docker environment](https://docs.docker.com/get-started/)
 * All artifacts refereneced during the build are available either on Service Market Place or via public repositories
 * You have set up Project “Piper”.
 See [guided tour](https://sap.github.io/jenkins-library/guidedtour/).
+* Docker image for xs deployment available.
+Due to legal reasons there is no pre-build docker image.
+How to create the docker image is explained [here](https://github.com/SAP/devops-docker-images/tree/master/xs-cli).
 ### Project Prerequisites

 This scenario requires additional files in your project and in the execution environment on your Jenkins instance.